 All builders, property developers and real estate agents facilitating the sale of the new properties are responsible for meeting product labelling and display requirements.

-You can meet labelling requirements in display units by providing water rating labels or text advice with the registered model name of the product or registration number on an inclusion board located near the unit’s entrance.
+You can meet labelling requirements in display units by providing water rating labels or text advice with the registered model name and/or WELS registration number for the product on an inclusion board located near the unit’s entrance.
+The WELS registration number is mandatory in text advice from 22 July 2023.

 Plumbers are responsible for making sure products they supply and install are registered and providing the correct water rating information to the customer.